defencedigital/moduk-service-manual/src/tools/index.md

 ### Ask for access

-To get an account under an MOD licence, [use the request form on Defence Digital Slack](https://defencedigital.slack.com/archives/C02GUNVHBBL).

-On a MODNET device, you can use Slack in your web browser.

-When you ask for access, include:

-- your full name
-- the project or service you’re working on
-- the tool you need access to
-- your email address
+If you are part of the Digital Foundry, you can ask for access to MOD tools using [this request form](https://defencedigital.atlassian.net/servicedesk/customer/portal/6).

+Existing Digital Foundry users can use the same form to ask for tools to be configured to their needs.

 ## Check what others are using

-You should check what tools others are using in Defence.
+If the tool you would like to use isn’t listed, check if other teams in Defence are already using it or something similar.
 For example, the:

 - user research community has some approved tools for remote research
-- design community uses a shared Figma account
+- design community uses a shared MOD Figma account

 You can:

 - check with [your community](/your-community/)
 - ask in the [support channel on Defence Digital Slack](https://defencedigital.slack.com/archives/C02GUNVHBBL)

+On a MODNET device, you can use Slack in your web browser.

 ## What you must not use